-Prior to joining the Battery Park City Authority in 2012 as Special Assistant to Chairman Mehiel, Mr.

-McCabe spent four years with Bloomberg L.P., holding a number of positions while based out of the firm's New York and London headquarters.
+Prior to joining the Battery Park City Authority in 2012 as Chairman Mehiel's Special Assistant, Mr. McCabe held a number of positions at Bloomberg L.P., while based out of the firm's New York and London headquarters.
 Mr. McCabe was promoted to Chief of Staff in 2015.
 Mr. McCabe attended Saint Joseph's University where he earned a Bachelor of Science degree in International Business.